COMP2522/project-a-maze-ing/README.md

 3. Move your player around using the arrow keys on your keyboard and dodge all the obstacles
 4. Navigate the maze until you find the end which is a green square
 5. If you complete the maze and like it, give the maze a name and save it to our database
-6. Select "Load" if you would like to load a specific maze
+6. Select "Load All Saved Mazes" if you would like to load a specific maze

 # Code Contributions